hhanzo/leetcode/README.md

 Python Practice
-1. Solutions to Leetcode problems
+Solutions to Leetcode problems solved by me
-2. Python Practice